raganwald/raganwald.github.com/index.md

 [faster horses]: https://hbr.org/2011/08/henry-ford-never-said-the-fast

-<a id="fnref:table-stakes" role="doc-noteref"/>I believe that users compare product features to similar features in mass-market products, not just other B2B tools. _e.g._ Text editing must be judged in comparison to Goodle Docs, and calendars/schedules must be judged in comparison to Google Calendar.
-“Table stakes” are defined by user expectations, not matching competitors.<a href="#:~:text=Yes%20this%20does%20mean%20thinking%20hard%20about%20supporting,↩" class="footnote" rel="footnote" title="Source">5</a>
+<a id="fnref:table-stakes" role="doc-noteref"/>I believe that users compare product features to similar features in mass-market products, not just other B2B tools.
+Text editing must be judged in comparison to Google Docs; calendars/schedules must be judged in comparison to Google Calendar.

+“Table stakes” are defined by user expectations, not by competition.<a href="#:~:text=Yes%20this%20does%20mean%20thinking%20hard%20about%20supporting,↩" class="footnote" rel="footnote" title="Source">5</a>

 ## What I Do